Curatorial Fellow for the Indigenous Arts of the Americas

 Stanford is an equal employment opportunity and affirmative action employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, protected veteran status, or any other characteristic protected by law.
 Cantor Arts Center is committed to developing a diverse candidate pool.

-The Cantor Arts Center seeks a curatorial fellow to work with the museum’s collection of indigenous arts of the Americas, which encompasses over 1,500 objects from North, Central, and South America dating from the ancient period through the 21st century.
-Strengths include the indigenous arts of North America, Mexico, and Peru.
+The Cantor Arts Center seeks a curatorial fellow to work with the museum’s collection of Indigenous arts of the Americas, which encompasses over 1,500 objects from North, Central, and South America dating from the ancient period through the 21st century.
+Strengths include the Indigenous arts of North America, Mexico, and Peru.
 As an integral part of the curatorial department, the fellow will gain meaningful experience in many aspects of curatorial work, including exhibition planning and implementation, program development, and collections research and cataloging.
-The fellow will benefit from the mentorship of Cantor staff as well as members of the Stanford Native and Indigenous communities, and will report to the Director.
+The fellow will benefit from the mentorship of Cantor staff as well as members of the Stanford Native and Indigenous communities.

 - Record of organizing and implementing innovative museum installations and/or special exhibitions of the arts of the Indigenous Americas.

 - Experience working closely and building relationships with Native and Indigenous communities in a professional setting.

 - Sensitivity to historical and contemporary issues around the representation of the arts of the Indigenous Americas and of Native and Indigenous communities in museums and other cultural institutions.

 - Commitment to inclusivity, especially to developing and cultivating Native and Indigenous perspectives in the museum.

 - Ability to write for and speak effectively with a wide range of audiences, from the general public to scholars.